jaredcwhite/test-nano-plugin-on-render/src/index.md

 layout: home
 ---

 Welcome to Bridgetown!
 Welcome to Rails Nano!
+Yippee!